-- Traditional and hybrid (50 percent online with a mandatory on-campus component) class options are available at Eastview Campus.
+- Traditional and hybrid (50 percent or more online with a mandatory on-campus component) class options are available at Eastview Campus.

-- Nursing courses are 8-week courses.
+- Most nursing courses are 8-week courses.
 Students will take two courses in the first 8 weeks and two in the second eight weeks in fall and spring.
 Three courses will be taken in summer.

 BSN Nursing Courses - 30 Credits

 | ||NURS 3351||Research and Evidence-Based Nursing Practice|| 3|

 | ||NURS 3352||Health Assessment Across the Lifespan|| 3|